Consideration of vulnerable populations in risk assessment

 - How subpopulations with the potential for greater exposure are considered

-- How vulnerable populations are considered in risk characterization
+- How populations who may be disproportionately impacted are considered in risk characterization

 How subpopulations with the potential for greater susceptibility are considered

-Understanding that some individuals are more susceptible than others to harm from substance exposures is an important principle of risk assessment.
+Understanding that some individuals are more susceptible than others to harm from exposure to substances is an important principle of assessment.
 Humans may be more susceptible to the harmful effects of substances at certain life stages.
 For example, this may be the case when biological systems are developing, as in the fetus, and in infants and children, or when biological systems begin to function less effectively, as in the elderly.
 People may also be more susceptible due to sex-related differences in physical characteristics, hormone levels, or sex-specific organs.
 Differences in genetic background may also affect biological susceptibility.

-A key step in the risk assessment of substances is to collect available health effects studies through information gathering.
+A key step in the assessment of substances is information gathering, such as collecting available health effects studies.
 Specific tests and studies can help to determine if there is biological susceptibility at certain life stages or if sex-specific differences exist.
-If this information is not available, the Government relies on various approaches for data needs, such as the use of analogues and read-across, for the risk assessments.
+If this information is not available, the Government relies on various approaches for data needs, such as the use of analogues and read-across, for the assessments.

 The health effects assessment considers the potential for increased susceptibility during different life stages, in different sexes or genetic backgrounds, from the available studies.
 This may include consideration of critical effects such as reproductive impairment, developmental effects and endocrine effects.